realheatherirene/climate-color-open/README.md

-# Stewardship Wheel
+# Climate Color Wheel (Stewardship Wheel)
-a strengths-based community and climate action tool for universal use
+a strengths-based climate action tool for universal use

 ---

 ## 🎨 About the Project
 Everyone has a unique stewardship style—the palette of mental, emotional, and practical strengths you use to care for the world around you.
-The **Stewardship Wheel** is a tool that helps us discover and activate those strengths.
+The **Climate Color Wheel** is a tool that helps us discover and activate those strengths.

 * **Creator:** Heather Succio
 * **Status:** Open Source / Creative Commons